 The public cloud has fundamentally changed the economics and competitive dynamics of nearly every industry.
 CIOs and CEOs from the smallest startups to the biggest multinationals are wrestling with the ramifications of limitless infrastructure and services available to them, and their competitors, with just a few commands and a credit card.
-Barriers to entering new markets are falling and time to market for new products are shrinking, which makes leaders both excited and terrified.
+Barriers to entering new markets are falling and the time to market for new products is shrinking, which makes leaders both excited and terrified.

 Unstructured data is at the heart of these fundamental shifts.
-Images, videos, log files, genomes, maps, and text files, are the raw materials used by these companies to create new innovation.
+Images, videos, log files, genomes, maps, and text files, are the raw materials used by these companies to create new innovations.
 Consider a research computing center at one of the world’s largest universities.
 This group serves scientists from around the world as they seek to understand the origins of our sun and the mutations of a gene.
-For this research center, success is defined by attracting the most talented scientists tackling the biggest problems.
+For this research center, success is defined by attracting the most talented scientists to tackle the biggest problems.
 The elasticity of the public cloud makes that possible, by enabling the center to create new compute and storage resources for their best researchers with a few lines of code, and to share their end results around the world.

 But to make that elasticity work, the research center needs an accessible data layer, open enough to foster collaboration but controlled enough to protect intellectual property.
 The public clouds have solved this problem with a well-known architecture known as the “data lake.”
 These large unstructured data repositories combine multiple data sources into one pool, monitored and governed by shared management systems.
 With the right permissions, any researcher can access that data from anywhere to run their experiments.